 8 Top-Rated Tourist Attractions in Northern Ireland

-Sadly shunned by visitors for decades Northern Ireland has bounced back following what's known as The Good Friday Agreement (1998).
+Eschewed by visitors for years, Northern Ireland has made a comeback following The Good Friday Agreement (1998), a power-sharing contract seeking to promote peace.
 Since then, Ulster (as Northern Ireland is also known) has rebounded both economically and culturally and is one of the world's must-see destinations.
 For those in the know, even during the bad times, this corner of Ireland was always high on the sightseeing agenda.
 Legendary natural attractions such as the mystical Giant's Causeway should not be missed.
 Similarly, new arrivals such as Belfast Titanic should be high up the list.
 The power-sharing government has invested massively in making Ulster attractive to visitors.
 There's great shopping, world-class restaurants, a remarkable history and culture, and the warmest of welcomes.
 So, go explore, you won't be disappointed.

 1 The Giant's Causeway Editor's Pick

-Famed globally for its polygonal columns of layered basalt, the Giant's Causeway is the only UNESCO World Heritage Site in Northern Ireland.
-Resulting from a volcanic eruption 60 million years ago, it's the focal point of a designated Area of Outstanding Natural Beauty and has attracted visitors for centuries.
-Three periods of volcanic activity gave rise to the Lower, Middle, and Upper Basalts.
-The Middle Basalt rock forms the famous amphitheaters of hexagonal columns.
+Famed around the world for its columns of layered basalt, the Giant's Causeway is Northern Ireland's only UNESCO World Heritage Site.
+These polygonal-shaped natural features were created by a volcanic eruption 60 million years ago.
+Today, they are the prime focus of a designated Area of Outstanding Natural Beauty.
+Three different periods of volcanic action birthed the Lower, Middle, and Upper Basalts.
+The Middle Basalt rock forms the famous amphitheaters of columns shaped like hexagons.
 That's the science, however according to legend it was carved out by the mighty giant Finn McCool who left behind his ancient home to do battle with his foe Benandonner across the water in Scotland.
 Various names bear testament to this engaging myth, The Giant's Boot, The Wishing Chair, The Camel, The Giant's Granny, and The Organ high up on the cliffs.
-On a clear day you might even catch a glimpse of Scotland.
+Weather permitting you might even see Scotland in the distance.

 Hours: Open daily (visitor center) 9am-7pm, (stones & coastal path) dawn-dusk